gesellix/gradle-docker-plugin/README.md

 [![Docker logo](img/docker-logo.png)](http://www.docker.com/)

 Yet another Gradle plugin making it easy for your build scripts to talk to a Docker daemon.
+Each task delegates to the [Docker-Client](https://github.com/gesellix-docker/docker-client), which connects to the Docker remote API via HTTP.

 For basic usage please have a look at the tests or the [example project](https://github.com/gesellix-docker/gradle-docker-plugin-example).